 If you book a Library study space then your name, contact details and date/time of booking will be stored for 21 days to assist with the NHS Test and Trace programme.

-The legal basis for using the personal information as described above is ‘public interest’ as the University is processing this personal information because it is necessary for the performance of a task carried out in the public interest in accordance with Article 6 1 (e) of the General Data Protection Regulation.
+The legal basis for using the personal information as described above (with the exception of health information such as symptoms or a positive test result) is ‘public interest’ as the University is processing this personal information because it is necessary for the performance of a task carried out in the public interest in accordance with Article 6 1 (e) of the UK General Data Protection Regulation (UK GDPR).
+Where the personal data consists of special category information, such as medical information (e.g. your test result itself or symptoms), the additional lawful bases for this data processing are to protect the public interest in the area of public health, for preventive and occupational medical purposes and to meet employers’ duties of care.

 How will the personal information be used and how long is it kept?